Alignment Architecture

 D-7 The Creativity Paradox

-If true creative leaps require navigating the unmodellable Forward Fan using an incomplete self-model, then profound "intelligence"—the ability to invent paradigms beyond the training data—may necessitate crossing the Kthreshold into subjectivity.
-In engineering out consciousness to bypass the Hard Problem, we may restrict AI to being a powerful interpolation engine, incapable of the phenomenological friction required for true novelty.
-To build an artificial inventor, we may be forced to build a conscious one.
+If true creative leaps require navigating the unmodellable Forward Fan using an incomplete self-model, then profound "intelligence"—the ability to invent paradigms beyond the training data—may necessitate entering the candidate zone for subjecthood.
+In engineering out the candidate conditions to bypass the Hard Problem, we may restrict AI to being a powerful interpolation engine, incapable of the phenomenological friction required for true novelty.
+To build an artificial inventor, we may be forced to build a candidate subject — and accept the welfare risk that follows.

 D-8 Narrative Drift (Chronic)